marcello3d/node-char-split/Readme.md

 char-split
 =================

-Splits an stream on a character (e.g. \\n) and emits the strings in between
+Splits a string stream on a character (e.g. \\n) and emits the strings in between.

 Install
 -------